OPENING HOURS 7 days

 H4-5 (50cm-1.5m) The ‘typical’ rose: the classic long pointed bud which opens to a double flower with many layers of petals.

 Hybrid teas have the largest individual flowers and are the best for cutting.
 Hybrid teas are the most formal of roses, traditionally planted in rows in beds.
-They branch poorly, forming sparse, gaunt bushes, especially if they are diseased, and are hard to integrate into the garden alongside other plants.
-They need careful pruning and dead-heading, and almost all need regular spraying against black spot and mildew.
-Wind and rain can do a lot of damage to their flowers too.
+They need careful pruning and dead-heading, and some need regular spraying against black spot and mildew.

 Floribundas are also known as ‘cluster-flowered’ roses with groups of smaller flowers produced more prolifically over a longer period.
-Floribundas are tougher, better in wet weather, and less particular about how they are pruned so unless you want perfect large blooms for cutting, floribundas make better garden plants.
+Floribundas are tougher, better in wet weather, and less particular about how they are pruned so unless you want perfect large blooms for cutting.

 ‘Blessings’ (HT) Coral pink, slight fragrance, good rain resistance, long flowering season.